 Using data to improve transparency and traceability: A case study from the food sector

 Supply chain transparency and traceability is increasingly becoming an imperative for producers of fast moving consumer goods.
 But what approaches are working for creating value from this process, rather than just sinking costs?
-Dr Mukesh Kumar and Rob Glew from the IfM’s Industrial Resilience Research Group share insights into a recent IfM collaboration with citrus fruit suppliers AMT Fruit, a company which has successfully implemented data-driven transparency and traceability systems with dramatic benefits for its revenue as well as positive outcomes for its partners up and down the supply chain.
+Dr Mukesh Kumar and Rob Glew from the IfM’s Industrial Resilience Research Group share insights into a recent IfM collaboration with citrus fruit suppliers AMT Fresh, a company which has successfully implemented data-driven transparency and traceability systems with dramatic benefits for its revenue as well as positive outcomes for its partners up and down the supply chain.

 In 2013 the ‘horse meat scandal’ hit parts of Europe, with the revelation that horse meat—and other undeclared ingredients including pork—had been found in mislabelled processed ‘beef’ products.
 The controversy caused a consumer outcry, and resulted in an increased focus on standards and transparency by food safety authorities across a number of countries, as well as a negative impact on customer trust for food producers and retailers.

 Alongside the fallout from this scandal, an increasing focus on environmental sustainability has led to mounting consumer pressure for traceability across supply chains, with greater public demand for food retailers to provide clear, transparent information about the provenance of the products we consume.

 In turn, the need to rebuild consumer trust has driven many of the large supermarkets and retailers to demand higher standards from their suppliers.
 This has in some cases included the demand for complete transparency, with suppliers being asked to open their books.
 For suppliers, this presents more than a simple request; it entails significant work and investment, both in terms of technological solutions and working practices.